score-spec/score-compose/CONTRIBUTING.md

 ```

 ## Feature requests

-If you have ideas for improving Score, please open an [issue](https://github.com/score-dev/score/issues) and share the use case.
+If you have ideas for improving Score, please open an issue in [one of the Score repositories](https://github.com/score-spec) and share the use case.

 ### **Where can I go for help?**

-If you need any help, Please tag us on issue or reach out to [us](https://github.com/score-spec/spec?tab=readme-ov-file#-get-in-touch).
+If you need any help, please tag us on issue or reach out to [us](https://github.com/score-spec/spec?tab=readme-ov-file#-get-in-touch).

 ### **What does the Code of Conduct mean for me?**